-Credit earned as Pass-Fail, when the course is taught on a traditional grading scale of A-F, will not count towards the major or minor, the General Education Requirements, or Honors Seminars or Support Courses.
+Courses taken as Pass-Fail will not count towards the major(s), minor(s), Honors Seminars or Honors Support Courses.
 A Pass-Fail arrangement is irrevocable; that is, the Pass-Fail may not be changed during the semester or at a later date to a letter grade.
 The Pass-Fail credit hours can be used to fulfill elective hours needed to meet the 120 credit hour graduation requirement.

 Withdrawals will be handled according to the rules governing all courses (WF after the specified date).
 "Pass" should designate that the student did work comparable to C (2.00) or better.
-"Fail" equates to a C-, D or F. A student wishing to register for a Pass-Fail course must obtain a Pass-Fail Agreement form from the Registrar's Office and submit it by the last day to add classes.
+"Fail" equates to a C-, D (+/-) or F. A student wishing to register for a Pass-Fail course must obtain a Pass-Fail Agreement form from the Registrar's Office and submit it by the last day to add classes.